Tom271/Tom271.github.io/_posts/2020-03-01-storing-parameters.md

 ---
 layout: post
-title:  Saving Simulation Data and Parameters Efficiently
+title:  "Saving Simulation Data and Parameters Efficiently"
 author: tom
-comments: false
+categories: [Python]
 image: assets/images/yaml_screenshot.png
-categories: [ Python ]
+comments: false
 ---
 During my work on particle systems, I have spent a lot of time simulating trajectories of particles using different parameters and initial conditions.
 Until now, I'd been either running a new simulation every time, or saving individual datasets with filenames like `GammaFullScaling04`,  or other incomprehensible strings made by concatenating parameter values.
 As the amount of data has increased, this has become untenable, so I've been spending some time recently coming up with a better way.
 This problem is not unique to my situation, I imagine many scientists are in a similar position!
 After some googling, I couldn't find any clear method.
 After a chat with [a data engineering friend of mine](https://sebstrug.com/) he suggested looking into `.yaml` files as a way to store parameters.